 Our solution proposes advantages derived only thanks to thermoelectric materials: wireless, self-powered, non-intrusive, easily deployed, rugged, reliable and high-temperature compatible.
 The sensor, which we aim to prototype, is easy to integrate and more accurate, enabling it to monitor, or potentially control, industrial processes in real time.
 Its low cost and rugged resistance to rough industrial environments offers effective monitoring with the aim of reducing the high energy costs or maintenance/replacement cost of our clients or improving their process or component.
 As a special feature, our innovative additive manufacturing method may allow for geometrical flexibility of sensors that might better suit customer X or Y, depending on need or application.

 This project is based on the result of Edouard Baer’s diploma work where thermoelectric materials powder have been shaped into samples by dry pressing, hot vacuum pressing and 3D printing using a novel additive manufacturing process.
-The capacity of these sample to transform heat into electricity have been measured.
-Moreover, a market analysis is in progress in order to validate our business model and adapt our first prototype to the need of industrialists.
+The capacity of these samples to transform heat into electricity have been measured.
+Moreover, a market analysis is in progress to validate our business model and adapt our first prototype to the need of industrialists.

 Baer, E. (2018).
 Mise en forme de matériaux thermoélectriques à base Mg2Si à partir de poudres [Travail de Bachelor].
 Sion: HES-SO Valais, Haute école d’Ingénierie